ssilverman/QNEthernet/README.md

 * `send(frame, len)`: Sends a raw Ethernet frame without the overhead of `beginFrame()`/`write()`/`endFrame()`.
 See the description of `endFrame()` for size limits.
 This is similar to `EthernetUDP::send(data, len)`.
-* `setReceiveQueueSize(size)`: Sets the receive queue size.
+* `setReceiveQueueCapacity(capacity)`: Sets the receive queue capacity.
 The minimum possible value is 1 and the default is 1.
 If a value of zero is used, it will default to 1.
-If the new size is smaller than the number of items in the queue then all the oldest frames will get dropped.
+If the new capacity is smaller than the number of items in the queue then all the oldest frames will get dropped.
 * `size()`: Returns the total size of the frame data.
 * `sourceMAC()`: Returns a pointer to the source MAC.
 * `static constexpr int maxFrameLen()`: Returns the maximum frame length